 I am a relative newcomer to Canada, having moved here from North Yorkshire, England, in 2012.
-When we came to Canada we were sponsored under the Provincial Nominee Programme to set up a business, and I bought and ran a coffee shop in Oak Bay for four years, specializing in gluten-free home baking.
+When we came to Canada we were sponsored under the Provincial Nominee Programme to set up a business, and I bought and ran a coffee shop in Oak Bay, specializing in gluten-free home baking.

 My career path has been quite diverse.
 I became a police officer after leaving high school – a “Woman Police Constable” (WPC) in those days – and spent five years in a variety of roles, including forensics, and being the first WPC to be seconded to the Traffic Department.
 I left the Police to become a mum to my son, who also now lives in Victoria.